Mersudin Ahmetović

-Mersudin Ahmetović (/bs/; born 19 March 1985) is a Bosnian former professional footballer who played as a striker.
+Mersudin Ahmetović (/bs/; born 19 March 1985) is a Bosnian professional football coach and former player who is currently an assistant coach at Russian Premier League club Orenburg.

 Club career

 Early career

 Ahmetović started his professional football career at hometown club Sloboda Tuzla in 2003.
 In the summer of 2008 he left Sloboda and joined Russian club Rostov.
 After two seasons in Rostov and breaking in to the first team spot, he left for Volga Nizhny Novgorod where he had a good start, but got sidelined in his second season with the club.
 In February 2013, Ahmetović signed a contract with Salyut Belgorod.
 He left Belgorod in February 2014.

 Zhetsyu

 In February 2014, Ahmetović joined Zhetysu, but shortly after, in December 2014, he left the club.

 Sloboda Tuzla

 In January 2015, he came back to Bosnia to help Sloboda avoid relegation.
 In June 2015, Sloboda declared that Ahmetović was to stay for another year in the club.
 After that year, in 2016 he left Sloboda.